Sources for chocolate toxicity and emergency triage

 How quickly do chocolate toxicity symptoms appear?

-Symptoms typically appear within 6-12 hours: vomiting, diarrhea, restlessness, excessive thirst, rapid heart rate.
+Signs can appear within hours, but timing varies by dog, dose, and chocolate type.
+Watch for: vomiting, diarrhea, restlessness, excessive thirst, rapid heart rate.
 More severe symptoms — muscle tremors, seizures — can develop within 12-24 hours with toxic doses.

 Can dogs eat carob instead of chocolate?

-Chocolate toxicity is a medical emergency.
-Contact your veterinarian or ASPCA Animal Poison Control (888-426-4435) immediately if your dog has consumed chocolate.
+Chocolate exposure can become a medical emergency.
+Contact your veterinarian or ASPCA Animal Poison Control at 888-426-4435 promptly if your dog has consumed chocolate.